Diversity and Inclusion in the workplace

 Inclusion is the choice to embrace and welcome diversity.
 If diversity is a noun, inclusion is a verb.
 Of the two, diversity is the easiest to understand.
 You can see what the color one’s skin is, you can learn of the gender they choose to identify with.
 However, when it comes to inclusion, things get a little more complicated.
 You can hire a diverse workforce, but can you bring them together and celebrate their differences?
 Can you make sure all voices are heard, even if they’re opposing?
 Are you allowing everyone access to opportunities?
 If you are, congratulations, because you’ve created an inclusive environment.

 So, we can all intuitively sense the importance of diversity and inclusion efforts.
 Let’s look at some hard facts:

 - The greater the gender equality, the lower the level of harassment.

 - When employees feel included, there is less turnover.

 - Teams are as much as 150% less likely to understand target customers when they are homogenous.
 That means that diverse teams are more likely to have their finger on the pulse of what customers want.

 As you can see, diversity and inclusion are two separate things, and they don’t necessarily go hand-in-hand.
 It takes effort to create a diverse, inclusive environment.
 However, once you do, it’s well worth the effort.
 To create a thriving workplace, hire people with different backgrounds.
 Then, put in the work to get the conversation flowing.
 A 2016 study showed that two-thirds of employees agree that job satisfaction is heightened when there is respectful treatment of all employees.
 Regardless of their background.

 An Effective Solution

 In real-life interactions help to strengthen teams and allow people to better understand one another.
-Looking for help to incorporate this into the company?
+Looking for help to incorporate diversity and inclusion activities into your company?
 Our Plan2Play for Work solution focuses on workplace inclusion and engagement.

 How it Works